-In Ref.~\cite{Price:1996sk}, the quantities $\alpha$ and $\beta$ were treated as constants.
-The approximate expressions for $X$ and $Y$ obtained in this way agree well with the numerical results.
-Then it was stated that in this circumstance the spacetime is effectively flat.
-Actually, $X$ and $Y$ are combinations of the metric functions and derivatives of the scalar field, rather than the scalar field.
-In order to check whether the spacetime is effectively flat, it may be more appropriate to investigate directly the behavior of the equation of motion for the scalar field~(\ref{eomP}).
-As shown in Fig.~\ref{fig:eom_phi}(a), in the large-radius region, Eq.~(\ref{eomP}) is reduced to Eq.~(\ref{phi_tt_1}), which is clearly different from the flat-spacetime form, $\phi_{,tt}=r^{-2}(r^{2}\phi_{,r})_{,r}$.
-So the spacetime in this region is not effectively flat.
+In Ref.~\cite{Price:1996sk}, the quantities $\alpha$ and $\beta$ were treated as constant.
+The approximate expressions for $X$ and $Y$ obtained in this manner agree well with the numerical results.
+Then, it was stated that in this circumstance, the spacetime is effectively flat.
+In fact, $X$ and $Y$ are combinations of the metric functions and derivatives of the scalar field, rather than the scalar field.
+To check whether the spacetime is effectively flat, it may be more appropriate to directly investigate the behavior of the equation of motion for the scalar field~(\ref{eomP}).
+As shown in Fig.~\ref{fig:eom_phi}(a), in the large-radius region, Eq.~(\ref{eomP}) is reduced to Eq.~(\ref{phi_tt_1}), which is clearly different from the flat-spacetime form $\phi_{,tt}=r^{-2}(r^{2}\phi_{,r})_{,r}$.
+Therefore, the spacetime in this region is not effectively flat.